Recommended Reservation Available

-Create a one-of-a-kind brooch accessory from kimono fabric selected from thousands of pieces.
 Learn about the recycling culture passed down in Japan, the current state of clothing recycling, and Kissho patterns in kimono fabric.
-To commemorate your trip to Japan, create a one-of-a-kind Japanese beauty to take home as a souvenir.
-After you enjoy the production work, enjoy your favorite drinks and baked goods from the cafe menu.
+This Japanese-style souvenir will be a great memory of your trip.
+After making the key chain, enjoy your favorite drink and baked good from the cafe menu.

-Watari once flourished as a town for silk manufacturing, or sericulture.
-Some sericulture farmers began by spinning thread from cocoons, then weaving bolts of fabric and tailoring these into kimonos.
-It may be a result of this history that the elderly women of the town retain the habit of carefully keeping fabric remnants from kimonos and other clothes.
-The people of Watari have cultivated a mindset of valuing remnants: “Don’t throw away a piece of fabric big enough to wrap three red beans.”
-Impressed by this sentiment, Watalis began its upcycle initiative.
-Kimonos sleeping in chests of drawers are reborn as cute accessories, and, with their value enhanced, are once again treasured.
+In the past, Watari Town was famous for "sericulture", or silk manufacturing.
+Some sericulture farmers began by spinning thread from cocoons, then weaving fabric and finally making kimonos.
+Maybe because of this history, elderly women of the town have the habit of carefully keeping fabric pieces from kimonos and other clothes.
+The people of Watari have the feeling: “Don’t throw away a piece of fabric big enough to wrap three red beans.”
+Watalis was inspired by this story, so we started an upcycle project.
+Kimono left in boxes or chests for many years without being used are remade into cute accessories.

 |Activity Location||Atelier & Cafe Nakamachi Cafe|

 |Time Required||About 1 hour.|